Page updated 19 June 2026

 Article image description

-The conflict has disrupted global fuel supply chains, particularly aviation fuel.
-Restrictions on shipping through key maritime routes, including the Strait of Hormuz, have reduced the movement of oil and refined fuel products and driven sharp increases in jet fuel prices.
+Restrictions on shipping through key maritime routes, including the Strait of Hormuz, reduced the movement of oil and refined fuel products and have driven sharp increases in fuel prices.

-As a result, many countries are introducing fuel‑preservation measures.
+As a result, some countries have introduced fuel‑preservation measures.
 Travellers may experience:

 • flight delays or cancellations due to fuel shortages